blue-dodo/GlobalGameJam2019/README.md

-# GlobalGameJam2019
+# Global Game Jam 2019
-Global Game Jam 2019 at UBI
+This game was developed during the Global Game Jam of 2019 in the University of Beira Interior (UBI).